Automorphisms of relatively hyperbolic groups and the Farrell--Jones Conjecture: Actions on trees and JSJ decompositions

 \subsection{JSJ decompositions of one-ended relatively hyperbolic groups}

-We now let $G$ be a one-ended hyperbolic group relative to a family $\calp=\{[P_1],\ldots,[P_n]\}$ of conjugacy classes of groups and let $\Phi \in \Aut(G,\calp)$.
+We now let $G$ be a hyperbolic group relative to a family $\calp=\{[P_1],\ldots,[P_n]\}$ of conjugacy classes of groups.
+Let $\calh$ be a set of conjugacy classes of subgroups of $G$ such that $G$ is one-ended relative to $\calp \cup \calh$ and let $\Phi \in \Aut(G,\calp \cup \calh)$.
 Let $G_\Phi$ be the suspension $G \rtimes_\Phi \ZZ$.
 In time, we will also assume the suspensions of the $P_i$ belong to $\FJCX$, and want to apply Theorem~\ref{Thm:FJCacylindrical} to $G_\Phi$ in order to prove that $G_\Phi \in \FJCX$.
 That is, we will construct a simplicial tree $T$ on which $G_\Phi$ acts acylindrically.
 The construction of the tree $T$ uses the theory of \emph{JSJ decomposition of groups}, which we now discuss, following the work of Guirardel-Levitt~\cite{guirardel2011trees,GuirardelLevitt2015, guirardellevitt2017jsj}.

-A subgroup of $G$ is \emph{elementary} if it is virtually cyclic or conjugate into some $P_i$ with $i \in \{1,\ldots,n\}$.
-Let $\cala$ be the family of all elementary subgroups of $G$.
+A subgroup of $G$ is \emph{elementary} if it is finite, or virtually cyclic or conjugate into some $P_i$ with $i \in \{1,\ldots,n\}$.
+Let $\cala$ be the family of all \emph{infinite} elementary subgroups of $G$.